sgillen/walker_sim/README.md

 * cg_torso_walker - contains code to simulate a three link walker (compass gait with torso)

-* common - bits of code all the walkers need
+* common - bits of code both the walkers need

-* old - older code that I still want available and visible but isn't under development or being actively used
+* old - older code that I still want available and visible for reference but isn't actually being used by either of the simulators

 Important Note
 ---------------